 - Mobile apps or other systems.
 We can build and customize tools – or work with you to adapt our existing tools for birth control push reminders and appointment reminders.

-Bedsider.org is an online “girlfriend’s guide” to birth control designed to help reduce the proportion of unplanned pregnancies in the United States among women aged 18–29.
-The goals of Bedsider are to help women find the method of birth control that’s right for them, to learn how to use birth control consistently and effectively, and to gradually encourage women to consider using more effective forms of birth control over time.
+Bedsider.org is an online birth control resource designed to help reduce the proportion of unplanned pregnancies in the United States among people age 18–29.
+The goals of Bedsider are to help folks find the method of birth control that’s right for them, to learn how to use birth control consistently and effectively, and to gradually encourage everyone to consider using more effective forms of birth control over time.